AmpereComputing/Windows-11-On-Ampere/README.md

 * [References](#references)

 ## Introduction
 Currently Arm based client devices like Microsoft Surface Pro 9, Lenovo ThinkPad X13s, etc., are all based on Arm SOC like Snapdragon.
 These devices are good for portable or mobile scenario like pads or laptops running low demanding applications.
-The SOCs include CPU and other components and are well supported by VHDX images, which is available on Microsoft inside preview program.
+The SOCs include CPU and other components and are well supported by VHDX images, which is available on the Microsoft Insider preview program.

 On Ampere CPU based Arm workstations, on the other hand, there is a dedicated Arm based CPU without other components.
-Installation of these system should follow normal ISO approaches used on installing Windows 11 on PCs, although VHDX could work too with extra driver components not needed.
+Installation of these systems should follow normal ISO approaches used on installing Windows 11 on PCs, although VHDX could work too with extra driver components not needed.

 As of the time of this preparing this documents, there are no updated Windows 11 ISO available on Windows 11 preview program.
-But there are other approaches to create Windows 11 installation ISO, which can be used to install Windows 11 on Ampere CPU based workstation normally.
+But there are other approaches to create Windows 11 installation ISO, which can be used to install Windows 11 on Ampere CPU based workstations normally.

 Note: This is part of Ampere's [Arm Native Solutions](https://amperecomputing.com/solutions/arm-native) including cloud gaming, cloud phone, [Jetson 11 on Ampere](https://github.com/AmpereComputing/Jetson-on-Ampere), and [edge solutions](https://amperecomputing.com/home/edge).
 ## Requirements

 ### Hardware
 * An Ampere CPU based workstation to be installed Windows 11
-  * AADP[^1]
+  * Ampere Altra Developer Platform[^1]
+  * Ampere Altra Dev Kit[^1]
-* An additional client for (1) downloading UUP dump file and (2) creating bootable USB running
+* An additional client for (1) downloading UUP dump file and (2) creating a bootable USB drive running
   * Windows 11 on ARM, or
   * Windows 11 on x64.
-* An Ubuntu environment for building Windows ISO from UUP dump file, running on
-  * Ampere CPU based client, or
-  * WSL running on Windows x64.

 ### Software
 1. UUP Dump
-1. Rufus
+2. Rufus
-1. Windows 11 ARM or X64
+3. Windows 11 ARM or X64
-1. Ubuntu Arm64/AMD64 on Ampere or x64

 ## Hardware Environment
-AADP A1 has bug on grub and **A2** version is recommended.
+AADP revision A1 has bug related to GRUB and **A2** revision is recommended.

 ### Monitors connected to builtin VGA
 One monitor can connect to builtin VGA output is required.